Frequently Asked Questions

 Please contact support@oaswitchboard.org to get your consortium member agreement prepared for signing.
 Your account will be activated within a matter of days.

-18. How can publishers connect to OA Switchboard via API integration?
+18. How can publishers connect to OA Switchboard?

-Participating publishers have four options to connect to OA Switchboard via API integration to compose and send messages.
-The options are described here.
+Participating publishers have four options to connect to OA Switchboard to compose and send messages, which are visualised here and described below:

 19. What is a P1-message?